RowleyGroup/pyqueue/README.md

 ```

 # Usage
-PBS-Gnerator is created to make it easier to write PBS scripts, submitting them to queue and handling job dependencies.

-To create a new PBS script with some shell commands, you should make an instances of `Pbs` and `ShellCommands`.
+To create a new PBS script with some shell commands, you should make an instance of `Pbs` and `ShellCommands`.

 ```python
 from pbs_generator import Pbs, ShellCommands